doctorfree/MusicPlayerPlus/README.md

 Incremental imports is a configuration option set in the *import* section of the Beets `$HOME/.config/beets/config.yaml` configuration file.

-List the currently imported music library items with the command `beet list`.
+List the currently imported music library items with the command `beet list` and the currently imported music library albums with the command `beet list -a`.
 The `beet` command-line reference is available at https://beets.readthedocs.io/en/latest/reference/cli.html